Raveen522/Restaurant_Management_System/README.md

-# Restaurant Management System - JAVA
+# Restaurant Management System - Java

-This repository contains the source code of the Restaurant system that developed by me as my 2nd year 1st semester JAVA project.
+This repository contains the source code of the Restaurant system that developed by me as my 2nd year 1st semester Java project.

 ## Features
 - Login screens for manager and cashier